model-checking/kani/docs/src/undefined-behaviour.md

     * Kani can detect invalid dereferences, but may not detect them in [place expression context](https://doc.rust-lang.org/reference/expressions.html#place-expressions-and-value-expressions).
 * Invoking undefined behavior via compiler intrinsics.
     * See [current support for compiler intrinsics](./rust-feature-support/intrinsics.md).
-* Producing an invalid value, even in private fields and locals.
-    * Kani provides a [mechanism](./tutorial-nondeterministic-variables.md#safe-nondeterministic-variables-for-custom-types) `is_valid()` which users can use to check validity of objects, but it does not currently apply to all types.